Faith In Action: Help the Honeybees

 - Optional: Copies of The Bee Book

 Preparation for Activity

-- Review the Help the Honeybees website and choose activities for the event.
+- Review a website on how you can take action to help the honeybees and choose activities for the event.
 Download and print copies of The Bee Book from the Haagen-Dazs company.

 - Consult with your religious educator to choose a day and time for the gathering.

 - Inform families of event plans and invite members of your congregation to attend.
 Note: If the congregation participates in UUA's Green Sanctuary program, invite members of that committee to help plan and implement this activity.